Register Committee

 Observers

-Representatives of four governmental members attend the meetings of the Register Committee as Observers
+Representatives of governmental members attend the meetings of the Register Committee as Observers

 Observers are elected by the General Assembly for a two-year mandate.

-The four governmental observers attend the meetings of the Register Committee and closely follow the work of the Committee.
+The three to five governmental observers attend the meetings of the Register Committee and closely follow the work of the Committee.
 While the observers do not take part in the Register Committee’s deliberations, they may ask questions on the Committee’s proceedings and will be invited to offer their feedback during general discussions.

 Presently these are: